guidoholz/chat-gpt-embeddings/USAGE.md

-### If you want to use my example please follwo the steps:
+### If you want to use my example please follow the steps:

 Export your API Key and Organization Key